vikas-lamba/obs-scrum/README.md

 Build Solutions Team Burn Down Charts and Meeting Templates.

+## In a nutshell

+In simple terms a SCRUM team is split into two concerns, meaning WHAT the team is going to do and HOW the team is going to do this.
+The product owner has the oversight over the WHAT.
+The development team is in charge of the HOW.
+The scrum master is bascially the glue between these two concerns.
+He is facilitates meetings, helps the team (PO and development team) to improve.

 ## Burn Down Charts

 In the [burndow-charts folder](https://github.com/openSUSE/obs-scrum/tree/master/burndow-charts) you can find the current and old burn charts, as well as [instructions to generate them](https://github.com/openSUSE/obs-scrum/tree/master/burndow-charts).